By- Praharsh Mishra

 Devi Kamakhya celebrates the power or ‘shakti’ within every women.
 According to the Hindu scriptures, there are four important Shakti Peethas (Temples with highest powers of divinity) in the country and Kamakhya Temple is one of them.
 Kamakhya Temple celebrates the power of the woman to give birth.
 The entrance designed is simple yet has elegant carvings decorated with colourful flowers.
 It is believed that the genital and womb of the goddess is present in the Garbhagriha.
 If you get a chance to visit the temple you must do so.

-Altogether, I would like to mention a Sanskrit shloka from Kamakhyatantram-
+Altogether, I would like to conclude this article with the Sanskrit shloka mentioned in Kamakhyatantram–

 -She is Eternal, Mother of the Universe, Existence-thought and Joy.
 Chief, mother and grantor of all desires.